JonRC/chat-challenge/README.md

 ## Try it out
-I recommend test the API using the file [api.http](./api.http) using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) vscode extension to test the API.
+I recommend test the API using the file [api.http](./api.http) and [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) vscode extension.
 It allows you to send request directly from the editor.
+Just install the plugin and open the file.
 Or you can use any other API client like Postman or Insomnia.

 ## API